Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 There is mounting evidence that environmental factors have a significant impact on male reproductive health.
 Please review the Lifestyle and Reproductive Health page and follow the recommendations as closely as possible.

 Intracytoplasmic Sperm Injection

-Most infertile men produce sperm, yet may not be able to cause a pregnancy through intercourse or artificial insemination.
+Most infertile men produce sperm yet may not be able to cause pregnancy through intercourse or artificial insemination.

 In recent years, the prospect of being able to conceive one’s genetic child has increased considerably for men with male factor infertility.
 In situations where patients had to use a sperm donor in the past, we will now almost always be able to use the partner’s sperm to fertilize the eggs.

-ICSI has allowed infertile men, who would not have been able to cause a pregnancy in the past, to father children.
-ICSI does not have any TMC requirement and can be used even if there are only occasional sperm found in a semen sample.
+ICSI has allowed infertile men, who would not have been able to cause pregnancy in the past, to father children.
+ICSI can be used even if there are only occasional sperm found in a semen sample.
 ICSI is also used for men with unproven fertility (never sired a pregnancy) and for couples with unexplained infertility.

-In the ICSI procedure, a single live sperm is inserted directly into the center of an egg.
+In ICSI, a single live sperm is inserted directly into the center of an egg.
 Intracytoplasmic Sperm Injection requires a high degree of expertise and is performed with a special microscope and micromanipulators.

-ICSI has been used extensively in Advanced Reproductive Treatments since 1993, and tens of thousands of babies have been born worldwide using ICSI.
+ICSI has been used extensively in Advanced Reproductive Treatments since 1993, and hundreds of thousands of babies have been born worldwide using ICSI.

 Please use the following links for additional information about In Vitro Fertilization and to schedule a consultation.